-The Department of City and Regional Planning awards annual prizes to students in the various programs within the department each year.
+Each spring the Department of City and Regional Planning grants research awards to students in the various programs within the department.

 - Jump to the application form below.

-- These awards will fund research and exit project work.
+These awards will fund research and exit project work.
 All other grants (internal and external) you have applied for or received must be noted in the budget justification, as well as funds you expect to receive from faculty supervisors or project sponsors.
-Funds will not cover wages, travel, or meals and lodging related to unpaid internships (students must apply for a Cooperative Summer Internship Program grant for these expenses).
+They will not cover wages, travel, or meals and lodging related to unpaid internships (students must apply for a Cooperative Summer Internship Program grant for these expenses) Also, these awards will not cover summer living expenses for students such as rent, utilities, or meals.

 Kermit C. Parsons and Janice I. Parsons Scholarship